IBM/cloud-pak/spec/packaging/ibm_cloud_pak/qualification-yaml.md

 **Fully Qualified Attribute Name**|**Type**|**Description/Specification**
 -----|-----|-----
-qualification.levelName|String|One of two pre-defined levels: `ibm-cloud-pak`, `certified-ibm-cloud-pak`, `ibm-solution-pak`, `certified-ibm-solution-pak` qualification.levelDescription|String|One of following pre-defined level descriptions: `IBM Cloud Pak`, `Certified IBM Cloud Pak`, `IBM Solution Pak`, `Certified IBM Solution Pak` qualification.issueDate|String|The date in the format `M/YYYY` which the Cloud Pak was issued. qualification.duration|String|The amount of time that the   Cloud Pak or Solution pak qualification is valid.
+qualification.levelName|String|One of two pre-defined levels (more may be added later): `ibm-cloud-pak`, `certified-ibm-cloud-pak` qualification.levelDescription|String|One of following pre-defined level descriptions: `IBM Cloud Pak`, `Certified IBM Cloud Pak` qualification.issueDate|String|The date in the format `M/YYYY` which the Cloud Pak was issued. qualification.duration|String|The amount of time that the Cloud Pak qualification is valid.
 Format is in months:  `nM` qualification.terms|String|The terms description.

 ## Prereqs Section